 Verdict: The Ibanez Axion Label RGD71ALMS is a solid choice for any heavy metal guitar player who likes to go fast and technical.
 This guitar does not cut any corners in build quality or playability, and features one of the best metal pickups we’ve ever reviewed.
 It looks unique, and is priced well considering the quality you get.

-How To Choose The Best 7 String Guitar
+How To Choose The Right 7 String For You

 Though all the guitars we have mentioned above are great, making sense of the various specifications and choosing the best 7-string guitar for your own playing style and music can be tough.
 So here are some critical factors to consider: